 - Can be disaggregated by groups and indicators, to show success in leaving no one behind

 - Compares non-monetary deprivations directly, independent of prices, inflation, or currency

 What do we report?

-Many countries are reporting the incidence of multidimensional poverty associated with their global and/or national MPI for SDG indicator 1.2.2.
+Many countries are reporting the incidence of multidimensional poverty associated with their global and/or national MPI for SDG indicator 1.2.2 in Voluntary National Reviews.
 These countries include Bangladesh, Belize, Bhutan, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, Egypt, Guatemala, Honduras, India, Indonesia, Jordan, Mexico, Nepal, Panama, Philippines, Sierra Leone, Sri Lanka, Tajikistan, and Vietnam.
 The incidence (also called the poverty rate, or the headcount ratio of multidimensional poverty) is the number of poor people divided by the total number of people in the population.

 The global Multidimensional Poverty Index

 The global MPI is a vital tool for tracking the success of the SDGs.
 It is an internationally comparable measure of acute multidimensional poverty that is computed for over 100 developing countries around the world.
 It was first launched by OPHI and UNDP in 2010 and has been updated at least annually since.